BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FOMU.md

 Coming next ...
 ===============

+There are still things that I do not understand: at 24 MHz, it blinks slowlier than at 16 MHz, and at 20 MHz, it gets stuck. _To be understood_.

 Now it would seem natural to activate the UART.
 However, the FOMU does not have the FTDI chip that implements serial over USB, here you are on your own, and need to implement the gateware for the USB stack.
 It can be